 From the trailhead, it is an almost totally uphill walk through a forest to the first viewpoint.
 It takes about half an hour to reach the first viewpoint.
 And that first view of the coastline is jaw-dropping!
 This is probably one of the best views of the entire hike.

 From this spot, is a mostly downhill hike out to Cape Raoul.
 The trail first takes you through a dense, dimly lit forest.
 Then you emerge back out onto the coastline for more amazing views.

-The final section of the walk out to Cape Raoul is flat.
+The next section of the walk out to Cape Raoul is flat and on a wide plateau.
 The trail is lined with shrubs and you have endless views of the coastline.
 To the east is Cape Pillar and to the west you can see Bruny Island and Mount Wellington.

 Once on this plateau, the trail becomes sketchy and difficult to follow (at least it was when we did this in 2015).
 The trail appeared to end, so we thought this was the end of the hike once we made it to this viewpoint.
 What we didn’t realize was that the trail continues out to the dolerite columns that you see in these photos.